codydehaan/Cody-deHaan-Capstone/README.md

         clock.tick(60)
     ```

-    **These next four blocks make up the core gameplay logic, checking for player input, updating traffic light states, scrolling the background to simulate movement, and enforcing game rules.
+    **Sections 16-19 make up the core gameplay logic, checking for player input, updating traffic light states, scrolling the background to simulate movement, and enforcing game rules.
 The event handler listens for space-bar presses to control car motion and checks if the player attempts to move on a red light.
 The traffic light changes color based on timers and random intervals, creating unpredictable gameplay.
 As the car moves, the background scrolls to simulate progress.
 If the car scrolls far enough, the player wins.
 But if the car moves during a red light, the game ends immediately.**

 16. Event Handler